 Here we see that Adam and Eve were created in the image and likeness of God.

-From the writings of the Early Church Fathers, we know this means they were created to be eternal through their union with God’s grace, the breath of life; with free will, with desires for goodness and truth, and adorned with the Divine virtues: love, compassion, humility, kindness, joy, etc. They felt God’s presence in a powerful way through a living union with Him through His grace, and thus felt deep love, peace and joy, pervading all aspects of their existence.
+From the writings of the Early Church Fathers, we know this means that they were created to be eternal through their union with God’s grace, the breath of life.
+They were to have free will, with desires for goodness and truth.
+They were also adorned with the Divine virtues: love, compassion, humility, kindness, joy, etc. They felt God’s presence in a powerful way through a living union with Him through His grace, and thus felt deep love, peace and joy, pervading all aspects of their existence.

-Man was also called to have dominion over the earth, to tend and to keep the earth (Gen 2:15), in other words he was to use the earth in a responsible manner, caring for the earth and its creatures and offering all this back to God in thanksgiving and praise, for the beautiful creation God had given him to enjoy.
+Humanity was also called to have dominion over the earth, to tend and to keep the earth (Gen 2:15).
+In other words they were to use the earth in a responsible manner, caring for the earth and its creatures.
+They were to offer all of creation back to God in thanksgiving and praise, through their deep appreciation to the Lord.

 Sadly though, we know that Adam and Eve did not remain in this state of purity and in sharing the likeness of God.
 They were tempted by Satan, fell away from God and experienced a change in their nature (Genesis 3).
 Through sin, they experienced a separation from God.
 According to our holy father St. Cyril, the breath of life given to them by God was taken away.
 Their natures became corrupt, riddled with passions, inclined toward sin and spiritually sick.

-They experienced a form of spiritual death, as to be spiritually alive is to be united to God who is life.
+They experienced a form of spiritual death.
+To be spiritually alive is to be united to God who is life.
 The result of this separation from God, losing His grace, being disconnected from the source of life, was that they would one day face the reality of physical death.

 Think about it, if God is the source of life, then only by remaining in union with Him can one be truly alive.
 Being disconnected from the source of life, means entering a process of corruption and ultimately death.